BridgetteMag/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that switches user to the user betty
+Write a script that prints the effective username of the current user.